 A person must not display on an apparatus or installation to which this Part applies, a label which is not approved or registered as a label under a law specified in a notice published under regulation 4(2) but which is deceptively similar to labels which are so approved or registered, if the person knows, or ought reasonably to have known, that the label was not so approved or registered.

-Penalty: In the case of an individual, $5 000.
-In the case of a body corporate, $20 000.

 [Regulation 8 inserted in Gazette 30 May 2000 p.
 2569; amended in Gazette 9 Nov 2004 p.
-5006.]
+5006; 27 Oct 2009 p.
+4211.]

 Part III — Minimum energy performance standards